edequalsawesome/awesome-random-site-description/README.md

 * Initial release

 == Upgrade Notice ==

+= 1.3.0 =
+This update simplifies the CSS class structure, making it easier to style the block with custom CSS.
+If you have any custom styles targeting the old class name, please update them to use the new simplified class name.

+= 1.2.5 =
+This update includes a major restructuring of the plugin codebase to follow modern WordPress development best practices, resulting in improved performance and maintainability.

 = 1.2.4 =
 This update automatically imports your existing site tagline when adding the block for the first time, giving you a better starting experience.